 Miles Canaday serves as Director of the Women's Chamber Choir at Metropolitan State University of Denver, as Choir Director at St. Stephen's Episcopal Church in Aurora, and as Music Director of Laudamus Chamber Chorale of Ft.
 Collins.

 Prior to joining the Lamont School of Music, Colby Carson was the Assistant Director of Admissions for Recruitment at The Juilliard School in New York City.
 Mr. Carson holds a Master of Arts in Arts Administration from The Florida State University College of Music, where he began working in Admissions in 2009.

-Nancy Cochran, newly named Director of the Lamont School of Music at the University of Denver, previously served as Director of the Division of Music at Meadows School of the Arts at Southern Methodist University, Director of the School of Music at Texas Tech University and for 28 years as Professor of Horn in the Conservatory of Music at the University of Missouri-Kansas City.
+Nancy Cochran, Director of the Lamont School of Music at the University of Denver, previously served as Director of the Division of Music at Meadows School of the Arts at Southern Methodist University, Director of the School of Music at Texas Tech University and for 28 years as Professor of Horn in the Conservatory of Music at the University of Missouri-Kansas City.

 Rachel received a Master's degree in percussion performance from Lamont School of Music and currently holds the principal percussion position in the Lakewood and Lone Tree Symphonies.

 Keith Jones has always been passionate about music.
 He began working at the Lamont School of Music in 2004, and has been continuing to learn and grow as a technician.
 He attends the Piano Technicians Guild Conferences annually, where there are many opportunities to learn from fellow technicians.
 This past summer he attended the C.F.
 Theodore Steinway Academy at the Steinway factory in Queens, New York.